Getting Started with OPEA¶

 Note: To learn more, see editing inbound or outbound rules from AWS documentation.

-Select Save rules to commit your changes.
+Select Save rules to commit the changes.

 Navigate to GCP console – Click the “Create a VM” button.